woalk/bash-customize/README.md

 You can also use more than two arguments - the command will treat them as more sub-folders.
 For example, you can use `gcd o company projectname subproject` to jump to `~/git/other/company/projectname/subproject`.

+You can customize the name of the base directory for your projects (`git` in all these examples) to another directory inside your home directory:

+- `WOALK_GITCD_DIR=workspace` to use `~/workspace` instead.

 ### *More features may be added in the future.*
 Just keep this repo up-to-date using `git pull` on your local clone to get updates when available.